projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

    $ make

 .. note::
-   A hypervisor build memorizes the board and scenario previously configured.
+   A hypervisor build remembers the board and scenario previously configured.
 Thus, there is no need to duplicate BOARD and SCENARIO in the second ``make`` above.

-While the scenario XML files can be changed manually, we recommend to use the ACRN web-based configuration app which provides valid options and descriptions of the configuration entries.
+While the scenario XML files can be changed manually, we recommend you use the ACRN web-based configuration app that provides valid options and descriptions of the configuration entries.
 Refer to :ref:`acrn_config_tool_ui` for more instructions.